japorized/TeX_notes/README.md

 My TeX snippet for nvim is in the `tex.snippet` and `texmath.snippet` file, and I use [UltiSnip](https://github.com/SirVer/ultisnips) for completion.
 My autocompletion plugin in [deoplete](https://github.com/Shougo/deoplete.nvim).

-My Sublime Text snippet is provided in the file `tex.sublime-completions`.
-Put it in your `$SUBLIME_PATH/Packages/User/` folder to get it working.
+My Sublime Text snippet is provided in the file `setup-subl/tex.sublime-completions`.
+Put it in your `$SUBLIME_PATH/Packages/User/` folder to get it working (a bootstrapping shell script is available in the setup folder).

 ---